CleanroomMC/Encyclopedia/docs/mod-development/port-to-cleanroom/port-to-cleanroom.md

 `Unsafe` is the official way to set final fields now, but we are considering third-party libraries like [Mirror](https://github.com/Moderocky/Mirror), [Narcissus](https://github.com/toolfactory/narcissus) and [JVM-Driver](https://github.com/toolfactory/jvm-driver).

 We also made a `ReflectionFieldTransformer` to redirect every `set()` or `get()` of fields to `Unsafe`, but this will be removed once the community is ready.
+#### 2.8 `itf` of `MethodInsnNode`
+Java 8 doesn't care if an interface status in method calling is true or not.
+Some older version of ASM5 doesn't set it correctly too.
+All these made some ASM-involved mods crashing on CLeanroom.

+We have located and fixed two mods crash by this change (Lag Goggles and ZenScript), but you should check your ASM code when porting.
+#### 2.9 `private` methods calls shouldn't use `invokespecial` now
+It was a JDK change made for nest-based access control, [here](https://openjdk.org/jeps/181)'s the JEP link.

+Some mods' ASM code rely on counting amount of `invokespecial` or `invokevirtual`, they may encounter crash in Cleanroom.
+Currently only Advanced Rocketry is affect by this and has been patched.
 ### 3 New Version of Libraries
 #### 3.1 New Mixin and ModifyArgs
 - You do not need to bootstrap Mixin anymore, and should not do this.